adie9/adie9/README.md

 ## What I'm Looking For

-Open to internships, entry level roles, or freelance opportunities in frontend development.
+Open to internships, entry level roles, or freelance opportunities.
-I’m especially interested in roles where I can grow as a developer and help build accessible, engaging web experiences.
+I’m especially interested in roles where I can grow on the job.

 <!--